stocnet/MoNAn/README.md

 ```

 The data further includes (artificial) characteristics of individuals,
-here their sex, but a continuous covariate is also possible in many
+here their sex.
+However, using continuous covariates is also possible,
-cases.
+although for some effects this would not be meaningful.

 ``` r
 indSex[1:10]